dagger/dagger/docs/1010-dev-cue-package.md

+---
+slug: /1010/dev-cue-package/
+---

-# Dagger 109: creating packages
+# Develop a new CUE package for Dagger

 This tutorial illustrates how to create new packages, manually distribute them among your applications and contribute to the Dagger stdlib packages.